 This has led to the creation of one of the largest pigment collections, comprising over 1600 organic and inorganic pigments, many of which are obsolete, and of historical and scientific interest.
 Some of the pigments are not available anywhere else in the world other than in Peter Koneczny’s collection.
 A library of infrared spectra of modern organic pigments from the collection is planned to be published sometime in the future.

-The research into retouching/inpainting methods, and polymers and solvents has resulted in the development of B72 Retouching Gels, retouching media that mimic the rheology and handling properties of painting media used on original artworks.
+The research into retouching/inpainting methods, and polymers and solvents has resulted in the development of B72 Retouching Gels, which are used in the museums, galleries and private restoration studios throughout the world.
+The gels mimic the rheology and handling properties of painting materials used on original artworks.
 This allows the painting conservator-restorer to imitate the original technique of the artist through the use of this modern, stable, non-ageing material.

 B72 Retouching Gels and their properties and application were presented at the Retouching Complex Surfaces Conference organised by the British Association of Paintings Conservator-Restorers and the Institute of Conservation on 20th April 2007 at the Courtauld Institute of Art in London.